 The actual filing must be accompanied by a proposal that is consistent with the arm’s length principle and contain a description of the method and the analysis followed to determine the market value.

-The tax inspection department of the Spanish national tax agency (the STA) will examine the proposal together with the documentation submitted.
+The tax inspection department of the STA will examine the proposal together with the documentation submitted.
 In addition, it may request additional information related to the proposal from the taxpayer, as well as explanations or clarifications.

 The APA filing procedure will be finalised when the tax inspection department approves or rejects the proposal filed by the taxpayer.